The fashion industry’s obsession with Dramatic beauty biases us all

 It’s like how a person who’s really intimidating tends to be capable of more rule-breaking than a person who’s really nice—the intimidating person may bully their way into getting to engage in illicit behavior.

-So formidable Dramatic faces may intimidate us into subconsciously accepting that they can pull off any style, even styles that break their fashion rules.
+So formidable Dramatic faces may intimidate us into subconsciously accepting that they can pull off any style, even styles that break their fashion guidelines.

 4. Dramatics are seriously harmonious